gensart-ai/whatsapp-bot/docs/QUICKSTART.md

 ```terminal
 npm run build
 ```
-After that, you can run the project using this command (this command executes the compiled main point file in `dist/index.js`) :
+After that, you can run the project using this command (this command executes the compiled main point file in `dist/index.js`) on the terminal :
 ```terminal
 npm run serve
 ```
-If you succeed, you should see some message like this :
+If you succeed, you should see some message like this in your terminal :
 ![WhatsApp QR Code shown on terminal](https://i.ibb.co/K5rzdxp/readme-quickstart-1.png) The terminal will shows a QR Code to be scanned with your WhatsApp app (doing it like scanning for WhatsApp Web).
 And if project succeed the QR, it will output :
 ```terminal